 - Track 14-7Biomarker

 Anti-epileptic drugs (AEDs) are the main form of treatment for people with epilepsy.
 And up to 70% (7 in 10) people with epilepsy could have their seizures completely controlled with AEDs.
 There are around 26 AEDs used to treat seizures, and different AEDs work for different seizures.
-The development of antiepileptic drugs urgently needs to be revitalized so that we can discover more effective antiseizure drugs for the treatment of drug resistant epilepsy, including catastrophic forms.
-Antiepileptogenic agents to prevent epilepsy before the first seizure in at risk patients and disease modifying agents to control ongoing severe epilepsy associated with progressive underlying disease are also needed.
+The development of antiepileptic drugs urgently needs to be revitalized so that we can discover more effective antiseizure drugs for the treatment of drug-resistant epilepsy, including catastrophic forms.
+Antiepileptogenic agents to prevent epilepsy before the first seizure in at-risk patients and disease-modifying agents to control ongoing severe epilepsy associated with a progressive underlying disease are also needed.

 - Track 15-1Antiseizure drugs

 - Track 15-2Antiseizure drugs